toktechteam/15-Days-DevOps-Job-Journey/Day-09/README.md

 ## 📝 Next Steps

-After completing Day-09, you'll be ready to build deployment pipelines that can deploy your containerized applications to different environments using the Docker images created by this CI/CD pipeline.
+After completing Day-09, you'll be ready for **Day-10** where you'll build deployment pipelines using the same Jenkins setup to deploy your containerized applications to different environments.

+**Day-10 will use this existing Jenkins installation - no additional setup required!**

 ---

-**🎉 Congratulations!** You've successfully built a production-ready CI/CD pipeline that demonstrates industry-standard DevOps practices.
-This foundation will serve you well in real-world scenarios and advanced DevOps implementations.
+**🎉 Congratulations!** You've successfully built a production-ready CI/CD pipeline with Jenkins on EC2 host and SonarQube in containers.
+This foundation will serve you well for Day-10 deployment pipelines and real-world scenarios.